MicrosoftDocs/fabric-docs/docs/enterprise/buy-subscription.md

    * Usage: Select *Show all*.

 ##### Requesting a quota increase
-To request a quota increase, you will need to follow steps 1 to 3 from the usage section and will need the same permission levels.
+To request a quota increase, you must have an Azure account with the contributor role, or another role that includes *contributor* access.
 Follow these steps to submit a request for a quota increase.
+1. Sign in to the [Azure portal](https://portal.azure.com/#home)
+2. Search for *quotas* and select **Quotas**.
+3. On the Overview page, select **Microsoft Fabric**.
-1. Select New Quota Request.
-2. Select one of these options to increase the quota(s):
+4. Select New Quota Request.
+Select one of these options to increase the quota(s):
     * Enter a new limit
     * Adjust the usage %
     * You can also [add **Quotas** to your **Favorites** list](../azure-portal/azure-portal-add-remove-sort-favorites.md) so that you  can quickly go back to it.
-3. When you're finished, select **Submit**.
+5. When you're finished, select **Submit**.

 Your request will be reviewed, and you'll be notified if the request can be fulfilled.
 This usually happens within a few minutes.
 If your request isn't fulfilled, you'll need to open a support request so that a support engineer can assist you with the increase.